Rails DRY Controllers

 Remember to run your migrations: rails db:migrate.

 Notice how much cleaner the controller methods are?
 We can define the respond_to format for the controller under the before_filter.
-In this case, the generator specified :html because it is fined in the application_controller.
+In this case, the generator is specified :html because it is defined in the application_controller.

 class PostsController < ApplicationController